-- Ensure caring and healthy communities - Promote economic development and growth and maintain and promote Moray's landscape and biodiversity - Provide a sustainable education services aiming for excellence - Work towards a financially sustainable council that provides valued services towards our communities - 3.6 The General Services Capital Plan includes direct and indirect investment to promote economic development and investment in the school estate.
-There are two strands to working towards a financially sustainable Council which are encompassed in the capital plan: investment in transformation (for example in digital services) and provision for spend to save projects. - 3.7 A key outcome of the Local Housing Strategy is to ensure there is an adequate supply of affordable housing and the Council agreed to a new build programme of 70 units per annum from 2017/18 to 2019/20.
-This is reflected in the Housing Revenue Account (HRA) Capital Plan. - 3.8 The balance of the Council's Capital Plan arises from the need to invest in the Council's current asset base, either to bring it to the approved standard or to maintain it at the Council's approved standard for the asset type.
+- Ensure caring and healthy communities - Promote economic development and growth and maintain and promote Moray's landscape and biodiversity - Provide a sustainable education services aiming for excellence - Work towards a financially sustainable council that provides valued services towards our communities - 3.6 The General Services Capital Plan includes direct and indirect investment to promote economic development (Our Future) and investment in the school estate (Our people).
+There are two strands to working towards a financially sustainable Council which are encompassed in the capital plan: investment in transformation (for example in digital services) and provision for spend to save projects. - 3.7 A key outcome of the Local Housing Strategy (LHS) is to ensure there is an adequate supply of affordable housing and the LHS for 2019/24 identified a requirement to build 1,179 units over 5 years to meet the housing needs of Moray (Our Future). the Council agreed to a new build programme of 70 units per annum from 2017/18 to 2019/20.
+This is reflected in the Housing Revenue Account (HRA) Capital Plan. - 2020-2030 (Paragraph 7 of the Minute refers).
+The draft strategy supports the aims of the Council's Corporate Plan 2019/2024 to protect and enhance our environment by creating a more resilient and sustainable future.

+Implementation of this strategy will require capital investment and future Capital Plans will reflect the actions proposed from the Climate Change Strategy as implementation plans are developed and costed.
+It is anticipated that external funding will be required to assist in this. - 3.9 The main part of the balance of the Council's Capital Plan arises from the need to invest in the Council's current asset base, either to bring it to the approved standard or to maintain it at the Council's approved standard for the asset type.